determined-ai/determined/docs/setup-cluster/checklists/postgresql.rst

 Install PostgreSQL using ``apt`` or ``yum``
 ===========================================

 #.
-Install PostgreSQL 10 or greater.
+Install PostgreSQL 14 or later.

    **Debian Distributions**